 This is a solved problem in other disciplines.
 The problem presented by the third startup above is known as “right-hand censoring”.
-Key in epidemiology, this problem arises when a research study is not able to follow a cohort of patients (or costumers, companies, etc.) long enough to observe the time of the event of interest for all subjects.
-In our example, right-hand censoring prevents us from seeing today that Machine Learning for Children, Inc. will be able to raise its series A after 18 months (if we were able to see into the future).
+Key in epidemiology, this problem arises when a research study is not able to follow a cohort of patients (or customers, companies, etc.) long enough to observe the time of the event of interest for all subjects.
+In our example, right-hand censoring prevents us from seeing today that Machine Learning for Children, Inc. will be able to raise its series A in 18 months (if we were able to see into the future).

 Survival analysis is the methodology that has been developed to address the right-hand censoring problem.
 The idea is to create a cohort with a certain “original state” at the start of the study.
-In our example, the start date is given by the series Seed funding date of these companies.
-We would then analyze the number of companies reaching a series A round after 6, 7, 8, or more months.
+In our example, the start date is given by the Series Seed funding date of these companies.
+We would then analyze the number of companies reaching a Series A round after 6, 7, 8, or more months.
 Each of these data points would then allow us to estimate the percentage of companies still “surviving” in their original state with only Series Seed funding.
 The following graph depicts this strategy.

-Median Time Between Funding Rounds (Source: Carta Data)
+Median Time Between Funding Rounds (Source: Carta data)

-The following graph shows the probability of getting funded over time.
+The next graph shows the probability of getting funded over time.
 As can be observed, this probability reaches a global maximum at 24 months (i.e., across all types of funding rounds).
-This means that a CEO should plan to raise at least two years worth of runway in order to maximize the probability of getting funded (while hitting those key milestones of course).
+This means that a CEO should plan to raise at least two years worth of runway in order to maximize the probability of getting funded (while hitting those key milestones, of course).
 If that were not the case, we would strongly recommend adjusting the monthly burn rate downwards.